ispyb/py-ispyb/CONTRIBUTING.md

 ### Coding style guidelines

-It is very important to write a clean and readable code.
+It is very important to write clean and readable code.
 Therefore we follow the [PEP8 guidlines](https://www.python.org/dev/peps/pep-0008/).

-**In addition to this, it was decided to name variabled that refer to database colums, such as `sessionId` named the same way as they are in the schema.
+**In addition to this, it was decided to name variables that refer to database columns, such as `sessionId` named the same way as they are in the schema.
 This is not enforced by CI linting and should be verified by reviewers.**